Institutional ecosystem

 • Participation in dawn raids

-• Handling of local anticompetitive practices
+• Local anticompetitive practices

 Since 2008, the DGCCRF has had the power to issue injunctions and reach settlements in the case of local anticompetitive practices (Article L. 464-9 of the French Commercial Code).
 Its action in this area is important because quickly stopping local anticompetitive practices can be a significant, concrete issue for economic stakeholders and consumers.